2012 United Kingdom fuel crisis: Public Safety issues

 An AA statement said: "A lady about 75 was seen filling up 20 empty one-gallon paint tins with plastic lids and also a tray of jam jars in her boot with petrol".
 The incident was in Macclesfield, Cheshire.

 One motorist tried to fill a pair of 1 gallon glass flagons with petrol in South Wales.
 The nozzle of the pump was, in fact, bigger than the neck of the flagon, and the fuel was spilt over the surrounding ground.

 A motorist in Ilkley, Yorkshire, was ejected from a garage forecourt after he had snatched the pump out of the hand of another driver.

 Firefighters were called to deal with a fuel spillage after a car was overfilled with petrol in Deerswood Road, Crawley, West Sussex.

 Firefighters were called to deal with a fuel spillage after a motorist was ejected from a garage because he had snatched the pump out of the hand of an elderly driver.

 Aftermath

 It was estimated that the panic buying would bring in £32 million in fuel excise duty.

 The government announced new taxes on 1 April to compensate for 'lost' strike related tax revenue.
-The APD tax for short-haul flights went up from £12 to £13, while the tax on a long-haul rose to between £62 (to the United States) to £92 (to Australia).
+The APD tax for short-haul flights went up from £12 to £13, while the tax on a long-haul rose to between £62 (to the United States) and £92 (to Australia).